 Although rheas look similar to ostriches, they are much smaller.
 They also have three toes on each foot, while ostriches have two.
 The rhea has a long neck and long legs.
 A rhea's head, neck and thighs are covered with feathers, but the bird has no tail feathers.
 Its plumage is mostly gray and brown with white underparts.

-Rheas cannot fly.
-However, they have unusually long wings for flightless birds.
+Rheas cannot fly, but they have unusually long wings for flightless birds.
 They use their wings like an airplane rudder to help them dodge predators and for balance while running.

 Rheas are omnivorous, preferring broad-leafed plants and clover.
 However, they eat a variety of seeds, roots, fruits, insects and small vertebrates, such as lizards, frogs, small birds and snakes.
 Rheas continuously move as they feed.

-Each of the females lay up to five gold- colored eggs in the male's nest over a period of seven to ten days (up to 60 eggs total).
-After the eggs are laid, the male incubates the eggs for about six weeks.
-The male cares for the chicks alone.
+Each of the females lay up to five gold- colored eggs in the male's nest over a period of seven to 10 days.
+They can lay up to 60 eggs total.
+The male incubates the eggs for about six weeks and cares for the chicks alone.
 When male rheas are taking care of their young, they will charge at any creature that comes too close to them, including female rheas and humans.

 The rhea population has suffered through hunting and habitat loss, although it is still relatively abundant.
-In 1980, over 50,000 skins were traded; however a permit is now needed for their export and import.
+In 1980, more than 50,000 skins were traded.
+However, a permit is now needed for their export and import.